Simple aromatic ring

 Simple aromatic rings, also known as simple arenes or simple aromatics, are aromatic organic compounds that consist only of a conjugated planar ring system.
 Many simple aromatic rings have trivial names.
 They are usually found as substructures of more complex molecules ("substituted aromatics").
 Typical simple aromatic compounds are benzene, indole, and pyridine.

 Simple aromatic rings can be heterocyclic if they contain non-carbon ring atoms, for example, oxygen, nitrogen, or sulfur.
 They can be monocyclic as in benzene, bicyclic as in naphthalene, or polycyclic as in anthracene.
 Simple monocyclic aromatic rings are usually five-membered rings like pyrrole or six-membered rings like pyridine.
-Fused/condensed aromatic rings consist of monocyclic rings that share their connecting bonds.
+Fused bicyclic molecules consist of two rings that are connected by shared edges.

 Heterocyclic aromatic rings

 The nitrogen (N)-containing aromatic rings can be separated into basic aromatic rings that are easily protonated, and form aromatic cations and salts (e.g., pyridinium), and non-basic aromatic rings.